Skip to main content

 To begin the process a Non-Standard Flight (NSF) request should be made via http://www.nats.aero/nsf (with a minimum of 14 days’ notice, see below).

-Note: ATC cannot permit UAS flights > 400 ft.
+Note: ATC cannot permit RPAS flights > 400 ft.

 Flight to take place outside of operational hours of ATC.